MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 Fabrikam/ Hardware to both the Hardware division of the UK company and the Software division of the Canada company.
 You can do this by first adding the Hardware division to the UK company and the Software division to the Canada company.
-The following table illustrates the structures you’d need to define before copying relationships.
+The following table illustrates the structures you'd need to define before copying relationships.

 ##### Fabrikam Hardware